Student Honor Code and Code of Conduct

 - Intentional harassment of another person.
 Harassment includes, but is not limited to, threatening, intimidating, verbally abusing, impeding, telephoning, communicating electronically, following or persistently bothering or annoying.
 Harassment may represent but is not limited to acts based on sex, race, religion, national origin, handicap or sexual orientation.

-- Failing to abide by disciplinary sanctions imposed by a Georgia College judicial body.
+- Failing to abide by disciplinary sanctions imposed by a Georgia College judicial body or authority.

 Office of Student Affairs